lsdrfrx/lsn/README.md

 <h1 align="center">LSN</h1>
-<h5 align="center">ls command alternative written in Nim</h5>
+<h4 align="center">ls command alternative written in Nim</h4>

-This project is a rewrite of GNU ls with additional features.
+This project is a rewrite of `GNU ls` with additional features.
 The project is on WIP stage

 ## Installation
 ### Manual